Expert Accountancy Advice on Environmental Taxes

 Behavioural Shift

-By making polluting activities or overconsumption more expensive, these taxes push businesses and individuals towards eco-friendly alternatives.
+By making polluting activities or overconsumption more expensive, environmental taxes push businesses and individuals towards eco-friendly alternatives.

 02